 After not having seen each other in five years, Chris Terry goes to visit his younger sister Noelle Terry in Montréal.
 Their lives, both together and apart, have been turbulent ones with ...
 See full summary »

 A young man, Mihail returns to his village on the Danube delta after many years.
 It is a labyrinth of waterways, small islands and over-grown vegetation, where the villagers are cut off ...
 See full summary »

-After some years of tension, Richard begins a sexual relationship with his sister Natalie.
-Now married, the relationship proves dangerously obsessional.
+After some years of tension, Richard begins a sexual relationship with his sister Natalie, who is now married.
+The relationship between Richard and Natalie proves dangerously obsessional.
 Their private intensity (& working class origins) contrast with the middle-class, inhibited, stuffy public scenes we see in the Richmond world into which Natalie has moved with her marriage.
-As the guilt and intensity of the siblings increases we seem to be heading for disaster, a forboding which increases when Natalie's husband Sinclair finds out.Written by
+As the guilt and intensity of the siblings increases we seem to be heading for disaster, especially when Natalie's husband Sinclair finds out.Written by

 Moray McConnachie <email@example.com>